wyctorfogos/wyctorfogos/README.md

 ---

 ## 🚀 Projects
 - **Chatbot integrated with TELEGRAM bot**: A simple chatbot integrated with TELEGRAM bot with support for English, French, Spanish, and Portuguese.
-Also, the history of user conversations is saved on a MongoDB (NoSQL) database, but the user can clean it without losing their registration.
-The last upgrade can read and then analyze a pdf file as the user request to the LLM model. (https://github.com/wyctorfogos/telegram-chatbot-and-object-description)
+Additionally, the history of user conversations is stored in a MongoDB (NoSQL) database, but the user can delete it without losing their registration.
+The last upgrade can read and then analyze a PDF file as per the user's request to the LLM model. (https://github.com/wyctorfogos/telegram-chatbot-and-object-description)
 - **Clothes Detection**: A Dockerized microservice that detects different types of clothing via a REST API.
 - **Chatbot Service**: A containerized chatbot deployment for real-time user interaction.
-- **Safe Vestments Detection**: A security supervisor tool to verify proper safety gear.
+- **Safe Vestments Detection**: A security supervisor tool to verify the proper use of safety gear.
 [Watch Demo](https://youtu.be/5-tAZy62vCY)
 - **JWT Authentication API**: Secure service for issuing, registering (PostgreSQL), and invalidating JWT tokens.
+- **Dijkstra algorithm**: An application of Dijkstra. (https://github.com/wyctorfogos/Dijkstra-algo-project-data-structure.git)
 - **License Plate Reader**: Image preprocessor that reads and recognizes license plate digits.
 - **Concrete Crack Recognition**: Model and interface for identifying cracks in concrete structures.
 - **Crop Faces using MTCNN**: Docker microservice to detect, crop, and preprocess human faces.